Director, Planning, Reviews and Quality

 - Considers and approves the final implementation plan

-- Notes the annual report outcomes from the Planning and Resources Committee on the implementation of post-review actions.
+- Notes the annual report outcomes from the Finance and Planning Committee on the implementation of post-review actions.

 MOPP A/2.2 University planning framework

 |03.12.14||All||Council||Revised policy to reflect organisational changes to Strategic Intelligence Unit|

 |05.01.10||A/2.3.5||Acting Vice-Chancellor||Minor amendment to clarify external membership categories on review panels|